 Market capitalization (or market cap, for short) is the value of all outstanding shares of a corporation.
 For example, if a company has 1 million shares outstanding that are trading at $100 per share, the company’s market cap is $100 million.
 To put this in some perspective, the company with the largest market cap as of today is Exxon Mobil, which has a market cap of about $464 Billion (yes, that’s billion with a b).
 In contrast, the smallest company on the S&P 500 is PMC-Sierra, Inc., which has a market cap of $1.6 billion.
 And there are many, many public companies with a market cap of less than $1 billion.

 As we saw with stocks vs bonds, the higher risk involved with investing in smaller companies has, historically, resulted in higher returns.
 From 1926 to 1998, for example, large company stocks had an annualized return of 11.22%, while small company stocks enjoyed an annualized return of 12.18%.
 If you think this nearly 1% difference is not all that much, check out How Half a Percent Can Ruin Your Retirement.

-All of these still leaves open an important question–How big (or small) must a company be to be considered a large cap (or small cap) stock?
+All of this still leaves open an important question–How big (or small) must a company be to be considered a large cap (or small cap) stock?
 There is no single answer to this question.
 Morningstar considers the largest 5% of the stocks in its database as large cap, the next 15% as mid cap, and the remaining 80% as small cap.
 Morningstar uses the familiar and convenient Style Box to indicate the market cap of an individual stock or mutual fund.

 Here is another commonly used division of market cap, which breaks the size of a company into six categories: